elehcimd/stratosphere/README.md

 * [Firefox](https://addons.mozilla.org/it/firefox/addon/foxyproxy-standard/)
 * [Chrome, Brave](https://chrome.google.com/webstore/detail/foxyproxy-standard/gcknhkkoolaabfmlnjonogaaifnjlfnp?hl=it)

+#### Check

-**Check**: You can check that your web traffic is going through mitmproxy by browsing to http://mitm.it.
+You can check that your web traffic is going through mitmproxy by browsing to http://mitm.it.
 It should present you with a simple page to install the mitmproxy Certificate Authority, which is also the next step.
 Follow the instructions for your OS / system and install the CA.